 This training teaches participants to recognize the signs of sexual abuse and the behavior of sexual perpetrators, how to respond to those signs and behaviors when they are observed, and provides screening information to help stop abuse before it happens.

 Mental Health First Aid Training

 This training teaches participants about recovery and resiliency—the belief that individuals experiencing these challenges can and do get better, and use their strengths to stay well.
-Workshops will be offered weekly starting this spring and include programs for adults and youth in English and Spanish.
+Workshops include programs for adults and youth in English and Spanish.

 MinistrySafe Sexual Abuse Awareness

-Trinity requires all participants who will have direct contact with minors to complete MinistrySafe Sexual Abuse Awareness training before participating in our volunteer program.
+Trinity requires all participants who will have direct contact with minors and other vulnerable populations to complete MinistrySafe Sexual Abuse Awareness training before participating in our volunteer program.
 This training is key in equipping staff members and volunteers to better understand the risk of child sexual abuse.